netsage-project/netsage-pipeline/INSTALL.md

 ## Setting up the shared config file

-New in version 1.0.0 is a shared config file that all the pipeline components read before reading their individual config files.
+New in version 1.0.0 is a shared config file that all the pipeline components read before reading their individual config files [THERE USED TO BE MANY DAEMONS INSTEAD OF LOGSTASH].
 This allows you to easily configure values that apply to all stages, while allowing you to override them in the individual config files, if desired.
 A default shared config file is included: `/etc/grnoc/netsage/deidentifier/netsage_shared.xml`

 The first, and most important, part of the configuration is the collection(s) this host will import.
 These are defined as follows:
 ```